 Occasionally some strange sites (like legitimate software products) have been known to get blocked seemingly randomly.
 That doesn’t mean that yours will.
 As long as you are conducting legitimate business that doesn’t conflict with the censorship rules then your website will work without any problems.
 Just get the right hosting so as not to compromise on speed…

 So Where Are The Best Places To Host?

 If you are serving traffic inside the PRC and want to host outside the country to make setting up your website easier and more flexible, then you have a few options.
 Generally, internet speeds inside Asia are fairly slow with a few exceptions.
 Japan, Korea, Singapore and Hong Kong all have reliable and fast internet, and are close enough to China to give good page loading times.

-Can I Or Should I Host In China?
+Can I Or Should I Host My Website in China?

 What If I Have A Lot Of Customers All Over The World?

 Good question.
-Generally speaking a Hong Kong based server should deliver traffic to the USA and Europe with good speeds, owing to its fast global connections.
-However, if you are going to be experiencing high levels of traffic or dealing with downloads coming from your site, it’s a good idea to consider cloud hosting either for your site, or the files that your customers may want to download.
+Generally speaking a Hong Kong based server should deliver traffic to the USA and Europe with good speeds.
+However, if you are going to be experiencing high levels of traffic or dealing with downloads coming from your site.
+It’s a good idea to consider cloud hosting, or use a CDN for the downloadable files.